apals/FairManager/README.md

 - Running `npm test` will run the unit tests with karma.
 - Running `grunt mochaTest` will run the remaining integration and unit tests with karma.

-## To add new views

-See the example folder: https://github.com/apals/FairManager/tree/master/client/app/edit-partner

-In order to add a new view in the front-end, do the following

-1. Create a folder with the view-name in client/app/

-2. In this folder, create 3 files: the .html-file, the .controller.js (with the naming convention) file, and a .js file

-3. The .js file should contain the route logic, see for example https://github.com/apals/FairManager/blob/master/client/app/edit-partner/edit-partner.js
-authenticate: admin also restricts the routes to users with administrator-access.
-See possible roles in client/app/app.constant.js

-4. If you want to add this to the navbar in the top, find navbar.controller.js in client/components/navbar and add it to the menu-list.
-If you want to add to the right-hand side of the navbar, add it in the navbar.html file.